JamarcusWillliams/Discord-Soundboard/README.md

 ### Prerequisites
 - Node.js v16 or newer.
 - A Discord Bot Token.
+- Install the required dependencies including `discord.js`, `@discordjs/voice`, `ffmpeg`, and `libsodium-wrappers`.
+To do so, navigate to the directory folder through your terminal and type 'npm' install.

 ### Configuration
 - Place your `.mp3` sound files in the `sounds` directory.